MicrosoftDocs/power-automate-docs/articles/desktop-flows/edit-desktop.md

 ## What is image recognition?

-Currently, desktop UI flows are primarily recorded using accessibility APIs (UI Automation and WinAppDriver) to detect the controls in the Microsoft Windows UI tree.​ Sometimes, the UI tree isn't available, such as with Web-based or Java apps.
+Currently, Windows recorder (V1) flows are primarily recorded using accessibility APIs (UI Automation and WinAppDriver) to detect the controls in the Microsoft Windows UI tree.​ Sometimes, the UI tree isn't available, such as with Web-based or Java apps.
 The UI tree may may be unreliable, such as when the IDs of a control change frequently or between sessions.